creinarz/Sub-IoT-Stack/fmlr_apps/readme.md

   I place these options in VSCode settings.json

 ## You will also need pyd7a
 This is a collection of python modules to support the DASH7 protocol.
 Unfortunately pyd7a and all example applications are python 2.7 but I think there is an update to python 3 in the making.
+This version inlcudes modifiede examples for the FMLR STM
-- Copy or clone from https://github.com/Sub-IoT/pyd7a
+- Copy or clone from https://github.com/creinarz/pyd7a.git
 - You will find the installation instructions in README.md